Top 10 YouTubers Who Should Be on an English Language Version of #TubeClash

 Fred

 Fred Figglehorn is a fictional character created and portrayed by American actor Lucas Cruikshank.
-He rose to prominence in the early days of YouTube.
-In 2013, Cruikshank retired the character because he could no longer do the Fred voice.
-There was also a Fred movie trilogy that lasted from 2010 to... read more
+The character became popular in the early days of YouTube.
+Cruikshank retired the character in 2013 because he could no longer perform the Fred voice, and between 2010 and 2012, a trilogy of Fred movies... read more

 Rap Critic